apache/spark/docs/streaming-programming-guide.md

 These underlying RDD transformations are computed by the Spark engine.
-The DStream operations hide most of these details and provides the developer with higher-level API for convenience.
+The DStream operations hide most of these details and provide the developer with higher-level API for convenience.
 These operations are discussed in detail in later sections.

 ***